yanick29/openeobench/docs/source/commands/index.rst

 Commands Reference
 ==================

-Complete reference for all OpenEO Bench commands.
+Complete reference for all openEObench commands.

 .. toctree::
    :maxdepth: 2